martinthomson/escape-report/draft-thomson-escape-report.md

 More broadly, they considered AMP's constraints on the use of active content as problematic, since they prevent the use of capabilities that are provided on equivalent non-AMP pages.
-Reference was made to a proposed &lt;amp-script> element that seeks to provide limited access to some dynamic content.
+Reference was made to a proposed &lt;amp-script> element - which has since been made fully available - that seeks to provide limited access to some dynamic content.

 ## Performance